determined-ai/determined/README.md

 Then use `det deploy` to start the Determined cluster locally, or on cloud services like AWS and GCP.

-For installation details, visit the the cluster deployment guide for your environment:
+For installation details, visit the cluster deployment guide for your environment:

 - [Local (on-prem)](https://docs.determined.ai/latest/setup-cluster/deploy-cluster/on-prem/overview.html)
 - [AWS](https://docs.determined.ai/latest/setup-cluster/deploy-cluster/aws/overview.html)